shaepy/moneymoo/README.md

-# Project 2: moneymoo
+# moneymoo

 ## Project Overview
 For the second unit of General Assembly's Software Engineering course, we were tasked with developing a full-stack app from scratch using the MEN (MongoDB, Express, and Node.js) framework.

-My project idea is "moneymoo", a stock tracker app that allows users to manage their investment portfolios, track trade history, and view unrealized gains and losses.
+My project is "moneymoo", a stock tracker app that allows users to manage their investment portfolios, track trade history, and view unrealized gains and losses.
 Users can search for real-time stock prices, access company financial data, and easily add stocks to their watchlist for quick reference.
 This app integrates stock market APIs to provide accurate and up-to-date information for investors and traders alike.

 ### Deployment Link
 - Link TBD